progressdb/ProgressDB/README.md

 ProgressDB is a fast, purpose-built, chat-native database for AI chat threads.
 The project includes a database service, backend SDKs (Node, Python), and frontend SDKs (TypeScript, React).
 This quickstart shows how to run the service locally, install the SDKs, and perform basic operations.

-> ProgressDB is currently under active development and not yet recommended for production use or full capacity use.
+>ProgressDB is in active development and not yet ready for production or full-capacity use.
-> The database is heavily tested and actively used internally at [Fathom4Sight](https://fathom4sight.com), but breaking changes may still occur and some features remain incomplete.
+>While extensively tested, breaking changes and incomplete features remain.
-> The next milestone release, v0.5.0, is expected around October 17, with another update planned by the end of the month.
+>The next milestone, v0.5.0, is expected around October 17, with another update later this month.
-> A built-in Progressor feature automatically performs necessary database migrations when model definitions change or new things needed.
-> However, this currently applies only to the database layer itself, not the sdks etc.
+>The built-in Progressor handles automatic database migrations on model changes, though this currently applies only to the database layer—not the SDKs.

 ## Why ProgressDB?